inoc603/install-nw/Readme.md

 Quickly and robustly install and cache NW.js.

-Installs NW.js just like the [nw](http://npmjs.com/nw) module, but implements resumable, multi-threaded downloads and caching.
+Installs the [nw](http://npmjs.com/nw) module, which in turn installs NW.js. `install-nw` compliments `nw` by implementing resumable, multi-threaded downloads and archive caching.

 ## Usage